 If you have credits and courses to spare and a strong interest in a non-UW study abroad program, visit the Admissions website for full details on transferring out and back to UW–Madison, including an instruction sheet and checklist.
 The process for transferring out and back is governed by UW–Madison Admissions, not the School of Journalism and Mass Communication — we hold your spot.

-Once you’ve chosen a study abroad program or have several to consider, a consultation with advisor Robert Schwoch can help you narrow down your course choices and plan your academic program after you return.
-Career advisor Pam Garcia-Rivera and Schwoch are available by phone or Skype for in-person advising while you’re away.
+Once you’ve chosen a study abroad program or have several to consider, a consultation with advisor Sandra Kubat can help you narrow down your course choices and plan your academic program after you return.
+Career advisor Pam Garcia-Rivera and Kubat are available for virtual advising while you’re away.
 Note your location and contact information when you make an appointment, and we’ll get in touch at the appointed time.